svgling Manual

 SideBySide(svgling.draw_tree(t1, leaf_nodes_align=True), svgling.draw_tree("DP", "D\nthe", ("AP", "A\ngray"), ("NP", "N\ncat"), leaf_nodes_align=True))

 descend_direct: When an edge skips levels (currently only possible for leaf nodes, when leaf_nodes_align=True), should the line go directly from the parent to the daughter?
 If False, the line will go to the position that the daughter would have been at as if there is an empty node there, and descend vertically.
-This can be useful for very deep trees where a True value results in overlapping, and also just look better.
+This can be useful for very deep trees where a True value results in overlapping, and also in some cases may just look better.
 However, it doesn’t allow distinguishing empty nodes visually in the tree.
 As with empty nodes, the positioning of the line join is affected by vert_align.
 Defaults to True.

 The following example shows a tree that renders quite badly without this option set to True, because of the asymmetry between leaf node widths.